sciris/sciris/README.md

 * `cd bin`
 * `win_devclient` compiles the code and brings up the Webpack dev server and automatically opens a browser window pointed to the web page.
+* Presently, changes to `sessionmanager` or `scirismodel` code will not cause auto-reloading when the dev-server is used, but potentially this will change in the future.
 * `Ctrl-C` shuts down the dev server and proxy when you are finished with the web site.
 (You can answer `n` to the "Terminate batch job" query.)